discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Resummon <Skill name="Frostspirit"/> on the last island.
 Take the portal early to teleport <Skill name="Frostspirit"/> to you.

 **66% and 33%**
-In these phases you wanna make sure all ticks of <Skill name="Whirlingdefense"/> hit while Skorvald is broken and therefore has <Effect name="Exposed"/>.
+In these phases you wanna make sure all ticks of <Skill name="Whirlingdefense"/> hit while Skorvald has <Effect name="Exposed"/> which he has right after you kill the final add.
 - Precast <Skill name="Barrage"/> before Skorvald becomes vulnerable.
 - **Don't use <Skill name="Onewolfpack"/> in phase 2 unless you don't think you'll make the dps check.**
 - Do use <Skill name="Onewolfpack"/> in phase 3.